muthuabi28104/codeDemaExamp/README.md

 ---

+# Data source with description :
+extended version of a README with data source and description for market basket insights project :

+#Market Basket Insights
+ This project is designed to market basket insights

 ## Data

 ### Dataset Source
 The dataset used for this Market Basket Insights analysis was sourced from [Source Name].
 You can find the original dataset at [Dataset URL] or [Data Provider's Website].
+# Source name : market basket insights
 # data set link :(https://www.kaggle.com/datasets/aslanahmedov/market-basket-analysis)

 ### Description